PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 # pyxel's "run" function
 pyxel.run(update, draw)
 ```

+`pyxel.run` will make `update` happen again, again, and again, preventing our game from stopping.
+Without `pyxel.run` we end up just making a window (using `pyxel.init`) and then immediately quit.

 Lets add a simple cube by using pyxel's "rect" function (standing for the word "rectangle").